influxdata/sedg/README.md

 ...
 ```

+For now, paste this into 'Add Data/Line Protocol' whenever you make relevant
+changes to the CVE data.
+A tool will eventually be provided to make this
+easier.

 This line protocol can then be queried in various ways.
 Since CVE data is not
 expected to be updated on a daily basis, the following techniques of using two
 `aggregateWindow()` functions, the first with `createEmpty: false` and the